 This continued focus on school safety due to increased criminal activity in the community and safety concerns, the district has taken several measures to increase student safety which will support unduplicated students by improving school climate; which based on research greatly benefits unduplicated students in bridging academic gaps and increasing student engagement.
-This focus has prompted the revision of comprehensive safety plans, the implementation of restorative practices, the employment campus security personnel at various school sites

-(Goal 3; Action 5), as well as the implementation of visitor management software and an upgraded communication system which will be fully implemented to increase the level of safety at all school sites with the goal of providing an added layer of safety for students (Goal 3; Action 6).
+With this in mind, the district maximizes the use of personnel to ensure student safety & access to an equitable learning environment (Goal 3, Action 1).
+This focus has also prompted the revision of comprehensive safety plans, the implementation of restorative practices, the employment campus security personnel at various school sites (Goal 3; Action 5), as well as the implementation of visitor management software and an upgraded communication system which will be fully implemented to increase the level of safety at all school sites with the goal of providing an added layer of safety for students (Goal 3; Action 6).
 The San Ysidro School District is moving into year five of our "Two Is Too Many" attendance campaign (Goal 3; Action 9) and will participate in the Impacting Chronic Absenteeism Network (iCan) (Goal 3, Action 12) to further increase attendance and student achievement through consistently aligned systems to support the best outcomes for unduplicated students and students with disabilities throughout the district.
-These work on Attendance forms a multi-tiered system of support to include trauma informed support with an eye on early identification of students who are at risk for becoming chronically absent to include training and support for staff for staff to support families and follow up with them to prevent all students, including unduplicated students, homeless students, and students with disabilities from becoming chronically absent (Goal 3, Action 13).
+This work on attendance supports a multi-tiered system of support to include trauma informed support with an eye on early identification of students who are at risk for becoming chronically absent.
+This work includes but it not limited to the training and support of staff to support families and follow up with them to prevent all students, including unduplicated students, homeless students, and students with disabilities from becoming chronically absent (Goal 3, Action 13).
 All of these actions and services are being put into place based on research that shows that providing a positive school environment provides the opportunity for unduplicated students to thrive academically.